-Although hunting is strictly banned in the national parks, fishing is permitted under regulations that insure against depletion of the fish supply.
-No fishing licenses are required by the Federal Government, but in the national monuments and in several of the national parks where the State laws prevail it is necessary to obtain a State fishing license.
-The parks in which such licenses must be obtained are Yosemite, Sequoia, Lassen Volcanic, General Grant, Grand Teton, Grand Canyon, Wind Cave, Zion, Acadia, and Great Smoky Mountains.
+fishing is permitted under regulations that insure against depletion of the fish supply.
+No fishing licenses are required by the Federal Government, but in several of the parks where the State laws prevail it is necessary to obtain a State fishing license.
+This applies particularly to Yosemite, Sequoia, Lassen Volcanic, General Grant, Grand Teton, Grand Canyon, Acadia, Wind Cave, Zion, and Bryce Canyon.

 The waters of several of the parks contain excellent native game fish, while others at the time of park establishment were practically barren.
 To insure good fishing, many millions of eyed eggs and fingerlings are planted each year in park lakes and streams through the cooperation of Federal and State fish hatcheries.
-Every effort is made to improve fishing conditions and afford good sport for the thousands of anglers who seek recreation in the parks.
+As a result of these activities there has been a marked improvement in fishing conditions, with a resultant larger catch per capita of visitors last year than previously reported.